Nickeytheblade/Seeed-XIAO-RP2040-Mouse-Jiggler/README.md

-# Seeed-XIAO-RP2040-Mouse-Jiggler
+Seeed-XIAO-RP2040-Mouse-Jiggler
-A useable hardware mouse jiggler
+A usable hardware mouse jiggler created in light of the last person that got caught for using an application